 Feeling Good for Schools

-Feeling Good for Schools is delivered by our charity, The Foundation for Positive Mental Health.
-Read more about our charity here.
+Feeling Good for Schools is made up of two six-week wellbeing and resilience programmes that take a non-stigmatising approach to positive mental health.
+The programme is led by teachers and delivered by our charity, The Foundation for Positive Mental Health.
+Read more about our charity here

 Independent evaluation of Feeling Good for Schools